TaiBai-let/ROV-control-by-stm32/readme.md

 Design ideas:
-             STM32 output PWM to control motor motor  by electric regulation and  Mpu6050 is used to obtain the attitude use PID algorithm to adjust ROV drivingc
+             STM32 output PWM to control motor motor  by electric regulation and  Mpu6050 is used to obtain the attitude use PID algorithm to adjust ROV driving